If I cancel on 30 June 2017 do I need to give a month’s notice?

 You have until 11:59 pm on 30 June 2017 to cancel without giving notice.

 What will happen if I cancel on or after 1 July 2017?

-Your subscription will go into a “pending cancellation” state for a month and you’ll be able to access your subscription during that time.
+Your subscription will go into a “pending cancellation” state for a month, but you’ll still be able to access your subscription during that time.
 For example, let’s say you cancel on 10 July, your subscription will end on 10 August.

-What happens if I cancel and then during the notice period I change my mind?
+What happens if I cancel and then change my mind during the notice period?